-1. Pooled Cash & Investments
+1. Pooled Cash and Investments

 The District maintains merged bank accounts and investments for its fund in a central pool of cash and investments with Coos County.
-This pool includes amounts in cash on hand, demand deposits, cash with fiscal agents, and amounts in investment pools that have the general characteristics of demand deposit accounts with highly liquid debt instruments purchased with a maturity of three months or less, including demand deposits and investments in the Oregon State Treasury Local Government Investment Pool (LGIP).
-The investment policy of the County is to invest in LGIP and interest bearing demand deposits with local banks and to transfer resources to the general checking account as the need arises.
+This pool includes amounts in cash on hand, demand deposits, cash with fiscal agents, and amounts in investment pools that have the general characteristics of demand deposit accounts with highly liquid debt instruments purchased with a maturity of three months or less, including demand deposits and investment policy of the County is to invest in LGIP and interest bearing demand deposits with local banks and to transfer resources to the general checking account as the need arises.
 This policy is in accordance with ORS 294.035 which specifies the types of investments authorized for municipal corporations.
 The County allocates earnings on investments to each fund based on quarterly cash balances.

-Investments are stated at amortized cost, which approximates fair value.
+Investments are stated at amortized cost which approximates fair value.